You’d be hard-pressed to find many people who openly admit that they cry.

 It has a way of resurrecting old memories, of lost loves and aching hearts.

-Of familiar places that haven’t changed at all, even despite the fact that we have.
+Of familiar places that haven’t changed at all, even though we have.

 Beautiful, but broken all at once.